wcole3/Python_tools/README.md

 PLOT shell_use: old plotting script used to quickly plot spectra obtained from VRT experiment

-SHG_scattering_plotall: Method to process batches of files outputted from SHS experiment with CCD detection.
-Some data processing occurs inside the script including removing cosmic ray impacts and fitting to a Gaussian for siganl quantification
+SHG_scattering_plotall: Method to process batches of files output from SHS experiment with CCD detection.
+Some data processing occurs inside the script including removing cosmic ray impacts and fitting to a Gaussian for signal quantification